 The government has strict definitions and criteria for who is classed as disabled and whether or not they are eligible for government funding.
 In extreme cases, chronic back pain can be classed as a disability.
 However, we prefer to try to look at chronic back pain with as much positivity as possible and find areas where we can improve.
 Sometimes, there may not be a perfect solution that completely resolves an issue but with time, consistency and effort we aim to help you improve your conditions.

 Question 10: When I start to feel better, are there any back pain exercises I can do at home?
 Are there activities you’d recommend me to avoid?

-There are many things that you can do at home to help strenghten your back.
-Three of my favourite exercises are, deadbugs, planks and glut bridges.
+There are many things that you can do at home to help strengthen your back.
+Three of my favourite exercises are, deadbugs, planks and glute bridges.
 These 3 exercises will help to strengthen the core abdominal muscles and the gluteus (butt) muscles.
 These muscles are important in helping us to protect our lower backs.

-Hopefully we’ve answered most of your questions about lower back pain.
-If not, we’re located at five different locations in Sydney: Sydney CBD, Hurstville, Burwood, Chatswood and Rhodes.
-Book in an appointment with Fort Healthcare OR Call us to enquire.
+Hopefully, we’ve answered most of your questions about lower back pain.
+If not, we’re located at five different locations in Sydney: Sydney CBD, Castle Hill, Hurstville, Burwood, Chatswood and Rhodes.
+Book in an appointment with Fort Healthcare OR Call us to inquire.
 You’ll receive the best possible treatment for your back pain relief.

 Author Bio: Peter Luan | Certified Chiropractor at Fort Healthcare

 Special Interest: sports injury, biomechanical deficiencies, chronic postural imbalances and shoulder conditions such as frozen shoulder and impingement, 10 years of experiences in remedial massage and soft tissue manipulation in addition to his chiropractic skills.